 Why do marriages succeed?

-After many years of concentrated thought, I have come to the conclusion that it was purely luck and timing.
+After many years of concentrated thought, I have come to the conclusion that it was pure luck and timing.
 It was luck because the two people involved chose a partner that gave them the freedom to be themselves.
 This is not a matter of age or advanced wisdom.
 This is strictly not demanding their views on marriage and life to be their partners.
 It is accepting the partner as they are and not as the other wants them to be.
 It was timing because there is a readiness within each person on life’s central questions: work obligations, socializing, children or no children, advanced education, travel, family commitments.

-Any one of these central questions can be a deal breaker.
+Anyone of these central questions can be a deal breaker.
 For example, a person wants children and the partner doesn’t.
 Or a person wants to travel around the world, and the partner doesn’t.
 Or a person wants to pursue an advanced degree, and the partner sees this only as a waste of time and money.
 These are all examples of timing.

 Failed marriages gave me experience